hashicorp/vault/website/source/docs/auth/jwt.html.md

 If you plan to support authentication via `vault login -method=oidc`, a localhost redirect URI must be set.
 This can usually be: `http://localhost:8250/oidc/callback`.
-Logins via the CLI may specify a different listening port if needed, and a URI with this port must match one of the configured redirected URIs.
+Logins via the CLI may specify a different host and/or listening port if needed, and a URI with this host/port must match one of the configured redirected URIs.
 These same "localhost" URIs must be added to the provider as well.

 **Vault UI**